DavidMercier/TriDiMap/doc/mapping.rst

 in order to apply continuum indentation analysis to heterogeneous systems and  to  access  phase  properties.
 This rule refers to the well-known 10% rule of thumb proposed by Bückle [#Buckle_1973]_, which is a rough first estimation.
-In cases where the contrast between the mechanical properties of the two phases becomes significant (e.g.: ratio between the elastic modulii lower than 0.2 or higher than 5), the method is not really reliable anymore and special care should be taken in the interpretation of the indentation results.
+In cases where the contrast between the mechanical properties of the two phases becomes significant (e.g.: ratio between the elastic moduli lower than 0.2 or higher than 5), the method is not really reliable anymore and special care should be taken in the interpretation of the indentation results.

+Moreover, the indentation depth should be at least 3 times the mean square deviation of surface roughness [#Michałek_2019]_.

 .. figure:: ./_pictures/grid_indentation_length_scale.png
    :scale: 40 %